Concern rises for White House residence staff as their workplace emerges as a virus hot spot

 Melania Trump’s spokeswoman, Stephanie Grisham, says that “every precaution is being taken to keep residence staff safe and healthy,” with consultation from the White House Medical Unit.

 Christopher B. Emery, a former chief usher who wrote a book about his experiences under Ronald Reagan, George H.W.
-Bush and Bill Clinton says he found himself scouring photos of the Amy Coney Barrett nomination event in the Rose Garden on Sept.
+Bush and Bill Clinton, says he found himself scouring photos of the Amy Coney Barrett nomination event in the Rose Garden on Sept.
 26, wondering about the well-being of his former co-workers.
 “You can see in the background folks wearing masks,” he says.
 “That’s the residence staff.
 They were actually the only people wearing masks.”

-“It makes me angry because I do care about these people and they’re amazing and so many of them did not have a choice,” says Deesha Dyer, Michelle Obama’s last social secretary, who’s been calling residence staff to check whether they’re okay.
-“They love their jobs and they’re excellent at their jobs and they’re part of the institution.
+“It makes me angry because I do care about these people, and they’re amazing, and so many of them did not have a choice,” says Deesha Dyer, Michelle Obama’s last social secretary, who said she’s been calling residence staff to check whether they’re okay.
+“They love their jobs, and they’re excellent at their jobs, and they’re part of the institution.
 And it’s just trifling and unnecessary to put them at risk because you can’t be bothered to wear a mask.”

 Historically, the White House’s butler corps has been almost exclusively African American.
 “This is going back 200 years, but some in early stages of our history were enslaved,” says McBride.